Link from town up the lower slopes of Baldy Mountain to Baker's Tank, an historic railroad water tank along Boreas Pass Road

 - USFS #9032.
 Continue due west on Baker's Tank Trail

-climbs briefly before topping out and descending to the Boreas Pass winter trailhead.
+Top out and descend to the Boreas Pass winter trailhead.
 Turn left on Boreas Pass Road

-at the trailhead passing a gate.
+at the trailhead passing through an open gate.
 Take Aspen Alley

 on the right side of the road just after the gate.